Overview

 Over the three test sites of the Clean Seas project, several thousand images were collected by space borne instruments, measuring colour, temperature and surface roughness over large areas of sea around EuropeÕs coast.
 These raw data were examined, and the features identified in each image were published on a dedicated world wide web site to allow the project partners fast and easy access to the information needed to tackle the project objectives.
 These were:

 The colour of the sea varies according to its composition and the way in which it is illuminated.
 Sediment suspended in the water column by recent release from a river or resuspension through the action of tides and currents can be detected.
 Perhaps of greater significance, however, may be the biological content of the water column such as this image of an algal bloom in the Baltic sea.
+Chlorophyl, used by microsopic marine organisms for photosynthesis, subtly changes the colour of the water, and by measuring the relative strengths of different colours seen from space, accurate estimates of the concentration of chlorophyll can be made. |

 Pollutants released at one point are carried by tide and current and, because of small differences in the temperature of the sea surface, the bodies of water that carry the pollutants can be mapped and their progress monitored using precise temperature measurements.
 Temperature images provide valuable inputs to hydrodynamic models which are necessary to predict where pollutants are likely to end up, whether on a tourist beach, a commercial fishery or other environmentally sensitive site.
 The models are particularly important when the pollutants are not visible directly from space, for example heavy metals from riverside industries detected at the river mouth before release into the sea.
+In addition to spotting possible pollution incidents at sea, models developed during Clean Seas predict the transport of pollution at the surface - for examplein the case of bilge water pumped into the sea illegally and carried by surface winds and underlying currents to impact on the coastline. |

 The Sythetic Aperture Radar (SAR) is a complex instrument which measures the roughness of te sea surface - roughness caused by the wind blowing over the sea; a roughness which can be damped by the presence of oil and other 'surfactants'.
-SAR can be used in near real time to try and catch and prosecute ships dumping oil at sea or, perhaps more usefully, it can act as a planning and long term monitoring tool to enhance the effectiveness of sea level and airborne monitoring campaign which are better able to gather the physical evidence needed for prosecution.
+SAR can be used in near real time to try and catch and prosecute ships dumping oil at sea or, perhaps more usefully, it can act as a planning and long term monitoring tool to enhance the effectiveness of sea level and airborne monitoring campaign which are better able to gather the physical evidence needed for prosecution. |

-Focusing on a few promising Earth observation topics, the Clean Seas project produced original results in a number of areas:
+topics, the Clean Seas project produced original results in a number of areas:

-Multi-sensor analyses: Within a 2-hour period on the morning of 15 July 1997 images were acquired over an extensive algal bloom just south of the island of lund in the Baltic Sea.
+Multi-sensor analyses: Within a 2-hour period on the morning of 15 July 1997 images were acquired over an extensive algal bloom just south of the island of lund in the Baltic Sea.
 For the first time, colour, temperature and SAR observations of the same bloom were available, allowing aspects of the bio-chemistry and imaging physics to be examined in detail.

 Spill Statistics: Slicks of mineral oil can be identified in many of the 780 SAR scenes acquired by the project - all in European Coastal seaways where such discharges are illegal.
 Analyses of the detection rates and the distribution in space and time of the slicks identified by the project are producing advice on the most cost-effective way of using this expensive technique as well as allowing conventional resources to be targeted more effectively.